-Companies are increasingly using cloud native development so they can accelerate up app delivery, get to market faster and meet customer expectations for speed and agility.
+Companies are increasingly using cloud native development so they can accelerate application delivery, get to market faster, and meet customer expectations for speed and agility.

 Unlike many traditional applications, which may run in the cloud, cloud native applications are purpose-built for a cloud environment.
-They are designed from day one to exist in public, private or hybrid clouds, rather than an on-premises data center.
+They’re designed from day one to exist in public, private, or hybrid clouds, rather than an on-premises datacenter.

-Cloud native apps need to be lightweight and portable, which is where containerization comes in.
+Cloud native applications need to be lightweight and portable, which is where containerization comes in.
 This method of operating system virtualization is often used to make microservices easy to manage.
 Unlike standard virtual machines, which require an embedded operating system, containers are designed to run anywhere and are not reliant on any one cloud platform or specific cloud service.
-When packaged in a container with all of the resources it needs to run, a microservice can be scaled quickly and independently of other microservices.
+When packaged in a container with all the resources it needs to run, a microservices architecture can be scaled quickly and independently of other microservices.

 Another key component of cloud native networking is the application delivery controller (ADC), which enables secure communication between the outside world and microservices.
 This component of cloud native technologies also secures traffic among microservices, and provides load balancing to distribute application traffic and prevent bottlenecks.
 In addition, many organizations are moving beyond traditional application delivery controllers to leverage the benefits of cloud networking, where part or all of network resources are used in the cloud.

-Companies are increasingly looking to move legacy apps to the cloud, and many startups are embracing this DevOps approach from the outset.
+Companies are increasingly looking to move legacy applications to the cloud, and many startups are embracing this DevOps approach from the outset.
 The reason?
-Building cloud native applications as a set of microservices that run in containers offers tremendous benefits in the form of resiliency, portability and agile IT operations.
+Building cloud native applications as a set of microservices that run in containers offers tremendous benefits in the form of resiliency, portability, and agile IT operations.
 More specifically, common advantages include:

-As companies move away from data centers toward cloud providers, there’s a lot to consider.
-Citrix ADC lets you transition a cloud native architecture at your own pace, with your choice of microservices app delivery architectures.
-Choose from a broad selection of Kubernetes and other open source platforms so you can leverage existing skill sets within your IT operations, rather than having to retrain or invest in new resources.
+As companies move away from datacenters toward cloud providers, there’s a lot to consider.
+Citrix ADC makes it easy to transition to a cloud native architecture at your own pace.
+Choose from a broad selection of Kubernetes and other open-source platforms so you can leverage existing skill sets within your IT operations, rather than having to retrain or invest in new resources.
 Gain the flexibility you need to get applications to production quickly and reliably—and to exceed the expectations of your customers.